 This is a valid question and, good news, you can, most likely, have it answered quickly and for free.
 PDQ Inventory Collections are a great way to organize your office computers by which software is or ISN’T installed.

 Let’s take Microsoft Office.
 Out of the box PDQ Inventory has a collection called Systems with Microsoft Office.
-Under this collection exist 3 child (or Sub) collections.
-The parent collection (Systems with Microsoft Office) has a simple filter.
+Under this collection exist 3 child (or sub) collections.
+The parent collection (systems with Microsoft Office) has a simple filter.
 Show all computers that have an application containing Microsoft Office in the name.
-(OK, it’s a tad smarter than that, but I’ll get into the specifics of the filter later).
 Each child collection has a filter which identifies even more specifically as to whether the computers have 2003, 2007 or 2010 versions of Microsoft Office.
 That is all fine and good but let’s take this a little farther and identify computers missing Office.

 Create a Dynamic Collection called “Systems missing Microsoft Office”